jacques/docs.npmjs.com/content/enterprise/intro.md

     $ node -v && npm -v
     ```

-- Use npm to install `npmo`
+- Use npm to install `npme`

     ```
-    $ sudo npm install npmo -g --unsafe
+    $ sudo npm install npme -g --unsafe
     ```

     Watch for and answer any prompts.

-    This will install Docker and run an admin web console on port 8800, which you will use to configure your On-Site instance and complete the installation below.
+    This will install Docker and run an admin web console on port 8800, which you will use to configure your Enterprise instance and complete the installation below.

 <a name="2-configure-server"></a>
-## 2. Configure and start your On-Site instance
+## 2. Configure and start your Enterprise instance

-- Get a license key by <a href="https://www.npmjs.com/onsite#free-trial" target="_blank">signing up</a> for a free trial license
+- Get a license key by <a href="https://www.npmjs.com/enterprise" target="_blank">signing up</a> for a free trial license

     You will need a license key to continue.